OMR-Research/muscima-pp/README.md

 To understand how to leverage the dataset for your particular use case, you will need to familiarize yourself with how the MuNG ground truth is defined in detail.
 To this end, see the [annotation instructions](https://muscimarker.readthedocs.io/en/develop/instructions.html) as a reference guide.
 If you want to look at the notation graph, you can use the [MUSCIMarker](https://muscimarker.readthedocs.io/en/develop/) GUI app.

 ## Getting the CVC-MUSCIMA Images
-As a part of the agreement that enabled us to release MUSCIMA++ under a permissive license, we do not distribute the underlying CVC-MUSCIMA images themselves, only the annotations.
+As a part of the agreement that enabled us to release MUSCIMA++ under a permissive license, we do not directly distribute the underlying CVC-MUSCIMA images themselves, only the annotations.
 To get these underlying images, you will need to download the [CVC-MUSCIMA](http://www.cvc.uab.es/cvcmuscima/index_database.html) staff removal dataset.

-Then, use the get_images_from_muscima.py script from the muscima package, using -i `cat specifications/cvc-muscima-image-list.txt`, and specify data/images as the target directory.
-This will extract the 140 annotated symbol images for which there are annotations, with the correct filenames.

-For convenience reasons, the [`omrdatasettools`](https://omr-datasets.readthedocs.io/en/latest/index.html) package contains a [simple script](https://omr-datasets.readthedocs.io/en/latest/downloaders.html) to download the MUSCIMA++ dataset and the images.
+However, for convenience reasons, the [`omrdatasettools`](https://omr-datasets.readthedocs.io/en/latest/index.html) package contains a [simple script](https://omr-datasets.readthedocs.io/en/latest/downloaders.html) that can download the MUSCIMA++ dataset and the respective images jointly.

 # Ground Truth Definition